Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Creating Adversarial Malware

-The target models were better than their surrogates in creating adversarial malware against themselves.
-Even though expected, this should be considered when surrogates are required as an intermediate step for another attack.
-An argument favoring surrogates despite their lower performance is that sometimes attacking a target directly can be too costly.
+Figures ~\ref{fig:MAB_AVs_minimal} and~\ref{fig:GAMMA_AVs_minimal} shows that the target AV were better than their surrogates for creating adversarial malware against themselves.
+Even though this is expected, it should be considered when surrogates are required as an intermediate step for another attack.
+An argument favoring surrogates despite their lower performance is that using an AV to create adversarial malware can be too costly.
+In addition, the two attack frameworks we used did not take advantage of the fact that some of the surrogates can be used as white-boxes and potentially generate better adversarial malware.
+Attacks that can use gradient-based information may be able to take advantage of the full potential of the neural network surrogates.

-The MAB attack works using black-box targets, but when it was used against the AVs, it was extremely time-consuming.
-In particular, the attack against AV4 had to be stopped after 24 hours.
-Attacking an AV directly might be a less attractive option to an attacker if they need a stealthy attack.
+Both MAB and GAMMA attacks use black-box targets, but when used against the AVs, they were extremely time-consuming.
+In particular, the MAB attack against AV4 had to be stopped after 24 hours of generating malware.
+Attacking an AV directly might be less attractive to an attacker if they need a faster and stealthy attack.
 AV vendors may also decide to slow down the attackers by introducing delays in their response times.
-These delays would make model stealing attacks more attractive to attackers.
+These delays would make model stealing attacks with surrogates more attractive to attackers.

 One question that may be relevant is whether using surrogates for adversarial malware generation is more effective than using existing public stand-alone models such as the Ember and Sorel20m models.
-In order to answer this question, we included in Figure~\ref{fig:MAB_all} the detection rates of the adversarial malware created by the three stand-alone models for all the targets (three right-most columns in each group).
-Not counting each target model against itself, the Ember2018 model as an adversarial malware generator was better than all surrogates against the Sorel-LGB target but had a similar performance as the surrogates against all other targets, including the AVs.
-However, given that the adversarial malware subset is chosen from malware samples that are interesting to the attacker, as time goes by, the stand-alone (fixed trained) models will not be able to adapt and detect newer malware, therefore suggesting that surrogates would be a better choice.
+To answer this question, we included in Figures~\ref{fig:MAB_all} and~\ref{fig:GAMMA_all} the detection rates of the adversarial malware created by the three stand-alone models for all the targets (three right-most columns in each group).
+Not counting each target model against itself, we see that the stand-alone models have similar performance with the rest of the surrogates, especially regarding the AV targets, with only the Ember2018 model being slightly more effective against AV1 and AV4 for the GAMMA attack.
+However, given that the adversarial malware subset is chosen from malware samples that are interesting to the attacker, as time passes, the stand-alone (fixed trained) models will not be able to adapt and detect newer malware, which suggests that surrogates are a better choice.